 There are some 3D artists that don’t do antialiasing at all.
 When you render at high resolution, the antialiasing is almost non-perceivable, which is why they sometimes turn it off.
-It’s like looking at your phone screen – there’s still square pixels, but your eye can’t perceive it.
+It’s like looking at your phone screen – there are still square pixels, but your eye can’t perceive it.

 Unless you are rendering something really big, you can leave the antialiasing.
 It does take a little bit of extra render time, however, so if you’re trying to minimize the render time as much as possible, just switch it off.

 In the V-Ray option editor, click on “Image sample (Antialiasing)” and you will see an “Antialiasing filter” section.
 Simply uncheck the box in that section to turn it off.

 In that section, you will also see the different types of antialiasing filters.
 “Area” is the most common one.
 Here you also select your size.
 Right now it’s 1.5pixels which means it’s going to blur a pixel and a half around each edge that it considers to need that effect.